Ktot0/Statistics/week1/README.md

 ## Objectives:

 * Research

 1. Definition of statistics.
 2. What is a dataset?
 From the observation units to the dataset attributes and values.
 3. Find intresting application of statistics in cybersecurity.

 * Application

 1. Create a simple application in C# and VB.net

 * Research on App

 1. Main differences between C# and VB.net

 ## Assignment
 ### Research
 * Statistics is a scientific discipline that handles the collection, organization, analysis, interpretation, and presentation of data.
 For this purpose, data are collected in datasets and organized in tables where every row represents a record and every column represents a variable.
 In statistics, a single element of the analysis is called a unit.
 Each row corresponds to a unit.
+An attribute is a quality of a unit.
+A variable is an operationalized way in which the attribute is represented for further data processing.
+As an example, "Speed" is an attribute that can be operationalized in many different ways, such as "slow" or "fast" when using a binary variable, or it can be a number or rational value that represents the speed.
-Thanks to organized datasets and through math statistics can be used to create a model to predict certain reality behaviour.
+We can use statistics to create a model to predict certain reality behaviour thanks to organized datasets and through math.
 Statistics may be applied to reach security goals as well.
-As an example, we can use statistics to predict the shortest path to take in order to gain control of a network presenting hosts affected by vulnerabilities, or we can obtain a behavioural model of the users in our network.
+As an example, we can use statistics to predict the shortest path to take to gain control of a network presenting hosts affected by vulnerabilities, or we can obtain a behavioural model of the users in our network.

 ### App